chirag127/BookmarkMind--AI-Powered-Chrome-Bookmark-Organizer/README.md

 ## ✨ Description

 BookmarkMind is an intelligent Chrome extension that transforms your chaotic bookmark collection into a beautifully organized library using advanced AI technology.
-Powered by Google's Gemini AI with AgentRouter fallback, it automatically categorizes, enhances titles, removes duplicates, and creates hierarchical folder structures for your bookmarks.
+Powered by Google's Gemini AI with Cerebras and Groq fallback, it automatically categorizes, enhances titles, removes duplicates, and creates hierarchical folder structures for your bookmarks.

 Say goodbye to bookmark chaos and hello to intelligent organization that learns from your preferences and adapts to your browsing habits.
+Now featuring advanced AI model performance comparison, cost tracking, A/B testing, and intelligent model recommendations.

 ## 🚀 Live Demo